gmarkall/nbep-7/README.md

 The `memalloc`, `memhostalloc`, and `mempin` methods are called when Numba requires an allocation of device or host memory, or pinning of host memory.

 `get_ipc_handle` is called when an IPC handle for an array is required.
+Note that there is no method for closing an IPC handle - this is because the `IpcHandle` object constructed by `get_ipc_handle` contains a `close()` method as part of its definition in Numba, which closes the handle by calling `cuIpcCloseMemHandle`.
+It is expected that this is sufficient for general use cases, so no facility for customising the closing of IPC handles is provided by the EMM Plugin interface.

 `get_memory_info` may be called at any time after `prepare_for_use`.